 - (1) For the NWCSAF products forecast in EXIM, it was decided to encode them in netCDF, mimicking the format of the NWCSAF product file forming the input/starting point for the EXIM extrapolation.
 The contents are described e.g. in the NWCSAF Data Output Format Document [RD.1] and in product-specific documentation.
 The forecast files are altogether assembled in the EXIM output directory \$SAFNWC/export/EXIM.
 The names of the EXIM output files adhere to the NWC/GEO convention on netCDF file naming, and have an insertion of the leadtime before the extension .nc.
-As an example, a 30-minute forecast of CMa valid for 1 April 2012, 12.45 UTC, may have been found in a file named S_NWC_CMA_MSG2_Region-VISIR_20120401T121500Z_030.nc. - (2) The forecast satellite imagery are also encoded in netCDF.
+As an example, a 30-minute forecast of CMa valid for 1 April 2012, 12.45 UTC, may have been found in a file named S_NWC_CMA_MSG2_Region-VISIR_20120401T121500Z_030.nc. - (2) During the NWCSAF product processing chain, satellite data are internally transformed from HRIT to the so-called DATABUF format which essentially is just a binary dump of the matrices of radiances, reflectivities and brightness temperatures, located in the \$SAFNWC/tmp directory.
+It was, however, decided to put highest priority on coherence among the EXIM outputs, and consequently also the forecast satellite imagery are encoded in netCDF.
 The contents are described in the NWCSAF Data Output Format Document [RD.1].
 The names of the output files (located in \$SAFNWC/export/EXIM) adhere to the NWC/GEO convention on netCDF file naming, and have an insertion of the leadtime before the extension indicating the physical quantity in the file.
-For example, 30-minute forecasts of IR10.8 brightness temperature and radiance valid for 1 April 2015, 12.45 UTC, could be found in a file named S_NWC_IR108_MSG3_Europe-VISIR_20150401T121500Z_030.nc.
+For example, 30-minute forecasts of IR10.8 brightness temperature and radiance valid for 1 April 2015, 12.45 UTC, could be found in a file named \$S_NWC_IR108_MSG3_Europe-VISIR_20150401T121500Z_030.nc.

-The files also contain the EXIM-specific quality flag applicable to all products (data container "exim_status_flag" in the netCDF file).
+The files also contain the EXIM-specific quality flag applicable to all products.
 The quality flag file has one byte per pixel and the flag can assume values 0, 1, 2, with the following meanings:

-Code Meaning 0 No EXIM forecasts available for this pixel 1 Forecast through trajectory displacement available 2 Forecast made available at this pixel through post- processing using adjacent pixels with quality=1
+Code Meaning 0 No EXIM forecasts available for this pixel 1 Forecast through trajectory displacement available 2 Forecast made available at this pixel through post- processing using adjacent pixels with quality=1 data containers and the output file names.
+For example, the difference between a 30-minute forecast (the lead time is user-configurable) of IR10.8 valid for 1 April 2015, 12.45 UTC, and the image measured at that point in time would be found in a file named S_NWC_DIR108_MSG3_Europe-VISIR_20150401T121500Z_030.nc.